Low-Altitude ISAC with Rotatable Active and Passive Arrays: System Model and Problem Formulation

-where $\eta_{\text{th}}$ in (22b) is the maximum allowed sensing MSE, $P_{\mathrm B}$ in (22c) is the BS power budget, the unit-modulus constraint (23d) enforces a passive RIS, and the box constraints (22e) and (22f) capture mechanical limits of the array rotations at BS and RIS, respectively.
+where $\rho\ge 0$ in \eqref{p1:objective} is a trade-off weight controlling the relative emphasis on communication throughput versus sensing beampattern matching, $P_{\text{B}}$ in \eqref{p1:power} is the BS power budget, the unit-modulus constraint \eqref{p1:phase} enforces a passive RIS, and the box constraints \eqref{p1:Bbox} and \eqref{p1:Rbox} capture mechanical limits of the array rotations at BS and RIS, respectively.
+Note that the proposed formulation in \eqref{p1:objective} directly targets the fundamental ISAC trade-off by optimizing a scalarized Pareto objective.

+Compared with a strict threshold form of constraint on $\text{NMSE}$, the weighted-sum design offers three practical advantages.
+First, in low-altitude scenarios, the sensing pattern requirement may become temporarily difficult or even infeasible under fast geometry variations and strong multiuser interference, while the weighted-sum objective avoids infeasibility, being robust to geometry variation, and yields a graceful performance trade-off.
+Second, hard-threshold formulations typically require penalty or dual updates and may introduce non-smooth hinge-type terms, which can complicate algorithm design and slow convergence, while a weighted sum leads to a single-level smooth objective, enabling simpler tuning and more stable optimization.
+Third, by sweeping $\rho$, one can efficiently explore the Pareto frontier between the sum rate and NMSE, which provides a comprehensive characterization of the communication-sensing trade-off beyond enforcing a single scenario-dependent threshold.

 From the formulated problem, we observe that the rotation variables $(\boldsymbol r^{\text B},\boldsymbol r^{\text R})$ provide a \textit{geometric} control that affects the steering vectors and directive gain, thereby complementing the \textit{electromagnetic} control offered by active and passive beamforming at the RIS and BS arrays; consequently, jointly optimizing these blocks yields a significant DoF for low-altitude ISAC.
-However, (P1) is highly non-convex due to unit-modulus constraints, rotation-induced nonlinearities in the steering vector and directive gain, and the coupling among $\boldsymbol{r}^{\text{B}}$, $\boldsymbol{r}^{\text{R}}$, $\boldsymbol{\theta}$, and $\boldsymbol{W}$ in both SINR and MSE expressions.
+However, (P1) is highly non-convex and challenging to solve directly due to unit-modulus constraints, rotation-induced nonlinearities in the steering vector and directive gain, and the coupling among $\boldsymbol{r}^{\text{B}}$, $\boldsymbol{r}^{\text{R}}$, $\boldsymbol{\theta}$, and $\boldsymbol{W}$ in both SINR and MSE expressions.